lslwong/portfolio/README.md

 ### Partnerships

+**Target Audience: Enterprise and SMEs**

-- Signed a formal **MOU with Kemnaker** (Ministry of Manpower), covered by [CNN Indonesia](https://www.cnnindonesia.com/) and [IDN Times](https://www.idntimes.com/), establishing TapLoker as a government-aligned platform for national workforce development
+- Signed a formal **MOU with Kemnaker** (Ministry of Manpower) , covered by [CNN Indonesia](https://www.cnnindonesia.com/) and [IDN Times](https://www.idntimes.com/), establishing TapLoker as a government-aligned platform for national workforce development
-- Active collaboration with **SME community networks** — positioning TapLoker as the hiring platform of choice within high-density SME ecosystems and trade associations
+- Active collaboration with **Indonesian SME community networks** — positioning Glints as the hiring platform of choice within local SME ecosystems and trade associations

 ### PR & Brand Storytelling

+**Target Audience: Enterprise**
-- Kemnaker MOU announcement generated earned media in national digital outlets, reinforcing TapLoker's position as a trusted, government-partnered platform — a key trust signal in enterprise and government-linked employer sales
+- Kemnaker MOU announcement generated earned media in national digital outlets, reinforcing Glints' position as a trusted, government-partnered platform — a key trust signal in enterprise and government-linked employer sales.
+Subsequent to
 - LinkedIn content strategy targets HR leaders and C-suite with data-led narratives on frontline hiring trends, talent availability, and cost-of-vacancy — converting brand awareness into inbound enterprise leads

 ### GTM Strategy